 Nexant offers best-in-class energy consulting and implementation services that transform utility business processes and improve smart grid, clean energy, distributed energy resources, and customer experience initiatives.
 Nexant experts help utilities embrace a customer-centric strategic planning model that aligns markets, products, technology and customer strategies, reducing risk to achieve superior business results.

-Siemens Digital Grid partners with leading energy industry customers worldwide in their digitalization journeys.
-As the energy industry transitions to a digital business to better solve new 21stcentury challenges, Digital Grid is the trusted partner that helps with expertise and innovative solutions to achieve improved agility, reliability, resiliency, and efficiency.
-In North America, Digital Grid has worked with more than 1,000 energy industry customers to deliver proven solutions and services that improve operational efficiencies, enhance reliability and resiliency, and empower consumers to better manage their energy use.
-For more information, visit www.usa.siemens.com/digitalgrid
+Siemens Digital Grid partners with leading utilities and energy providers worldwide to provide expertise and innovative technologies to help in their transformation journeys.
+Globally, Digital Grid has worked with more than 2,500 leading utilities and energy providers to deliver proven solutions and services that improve operational efficiencies, enhance reliability and resiliency, and empower consumers to better manage their energy use.
+For more information, please visit www.usa.siemens.com/digitalgrid

 TerraVerde is a Distributed Energy Resource (“DER”) implementation and management company.
 Over the past seven years we have developed $327 Million of DERs, including: 70 MWs of solar, 13 MWs storage and $40 Million of energy conservation measures in over 300 buildings on behalf of schools, public agencies and water districts throughout California.
 Using these and other assets, we are now developing programs that create new revenue streams and reduce power and resource adequacy costs for Load Serving Entities (“LSEs”) through deployment of DER/non-wire strategies.
 Using our turn-key approach and software solutions, we can identify opportunities, manage procurement, and perform DER asset management for regulated and publicly owned utilities, community choice agencies, municipalities, and other public agencies.